VGP/vgp-assembly-manuscript/mash/chromosomes/vgp-assembly-mash-chromosomes.md

 awk 'FNR==NR{a[$1]=$2; next} {FS=" "} {$0=$0; if ($3<0.2) printf $1","a[$1]","substr(a[$1], 1, 1)","$2","a[$2]","substr(a[$2], 1, 1)","$3"\n"}' FS="," accession_metadata.ls distance_matrix.txt >> filtered_distance_matrix.txt
 ```
 This can then be visualized in tools such as Cytoscape.
+We can also generate a heatmap/hierarchical clustering using the distance matrix:
+python distance_heatmap.py